 Tendon pain often occurs because the stress on the tendon is more than it can cope with.
 Our bodies are good at adapting to increased load but they need to do it over time.
 Sudden changes in the amount or type of activity can be a trigger for tendon pain.
-Once there is pain it is natural to avoid using the tendon, unfortunately this leads to gradually increasing weakness and loss of resilience making it harder and harder to return to normal.
-In combination with pain management, carefully managed exercises are important to rehabilitate the tendon.
-There are two types:
+Once there is pain it is natural to avoid using the tendon, unfortunately this leads to gradually increasing weakness, stiffness and loss of resilience making it harder and harder to return to normal.
+In combination with the pain management options carefully managed exercises are important to rehabilitate the tendon.
+The clinician you are seeing should guide you in which exercises to do, or you can See the exercise sheets provided on our website. (link to 'get strong' section - hand and wrist)